-Subadvisor Osmosis Investment Management US LLC ("Osmosis") has subadvised the Fund since 2024.
-Portfolio Managers The portfolio managers are jointly and primarily responsible for the day-to-day investment decision making for the Fund.
-Robbie Parker, CFA, Chief Investment Officer and Chair of the Investment Committee at Osmosis Investment Management US LLC., has managed the Fund since 2024.
-Alex Stephen, Portfolio Manager at Osmosis Investment Management US LLC., has managed the Fund since 2024.
-Buying and Selling Fund Shares Individual Fund shares may only be bought and sold in the secondary market through a broker or dealer at a market price.
+EARNEST Partners LLC ("EARNEST Partners") has subadvised the Fund since 2025.

+The portfolio manager is responsible for the day-to-day investment decision making for the Fund.

+Mr. Viera is the Chief Executive Officer, a Portfolio Manager and the founder of EARNEST Partners and has managed the Fund since 2025.

+Individual Fund shares may only be bought and sold in the secondary market through a broker or dealer at a market price.
 Shares of the Fund are listed and traded on an exchange at market price throughout the day rather than at NAV and may trade at a price greater than the Fund's NAV (premium) or less than the Fund's NAV (discount).
 An investor may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares (bid) and the lowest price a seller is willing to accept for shares (ask) when buying or selling Fund shares in the secondary market (the "bid-ask spread").
 Recent information, including information regarding the Fund's NAV, market price, premiums and discounts, and bid-ask spread, is available at harborcapital.com.

-Tax Information Distributions you receive from the Fund are subject to federal income tax and may also be subject to state and local taxes.
+Distributions you receive from the Fund are subject to federal income tax and may also be subject to state and local taxes.
 These distributions will generally be taxed as ordinary income or capital gains, unless you are investing through a tax-deferred retirement account, such as a 401(k) plan or individual retirement account.
 Investments in tax-deferred accounts may be subject to tax when they are withdrawn.
-Payments to Broker-Dealers and Other Financial Intermediaries The Advisor and/or its related companies have in the past and could in the future pay intermediaries, which may include banks, broker-dealers, or financial professionals, for marketing activities and presentations, educational training programs, conferences, the development of technology platforms and reporting systems and data or other services related to the sale of Fund shares and related services.
-These payments create a conflict of interest by influencing the broker-dealer or other intermediary and your sales representative to recommend the Fund over another investment.
-Ask your sales representative or visit your financial intermediary's website for more information.

-Harbor Osmosis International Resource Efficient ETF

-Fund Summary

-Investment Objective

 The Fund seeks long-term growth of capital.